 At other schools, junior students who are interested in Performing Arts may feel ostracised due to their interests.
 Of course, the exact opposite is true at The McDonald College.
 Each day our students embrace Performing Arts.
 We have discovered that this translates into happy students who learn more effectively.

 Creativity and lateral thinking is the norm at The McDonald College.
-The curriculum is structured so that the Board of Studies syllabus is enhanced by allowing students to creatively respond through a variety of mediums.
+The curriculum is structured so that the NESA syllabus is enhanced by allowing students to creatively respond through a variety of mediums.
 It is not unusual for students to submit an English assessment supported with a song, a short film or visual design.
 We allow students to express their creativity and explore the curriculum in ways that emphasise depth and meaning.
 The freedom to respond creatively is highly motivating for creative students.

 - Science & Technology